In-Plane Anisotropy-Driven Directional Charge Transport in van der Waals p-n Heterojunction: Introduction

 \section{Introduction}

-Low-symmetry layered materials with their intrinsic in-plane anisotropy have attracted significant attention because of their excellent multifunctional capabilities in next-generation electronics and optoelectronics device physics \cite{review-1,review-2,review-3}.
-The family of in-plane anisotropic 2D materials constitutes black phosphorous \cite{BP}, distorted phase of transition metal dichalcogenides like 1T$^{’}$ WTe$_2$ \cite{WTe2-1,WTe2-2}, ReS$_2$ \cite{ReS2-1,ReS2-2}, ReSe$_2$ \cite{ReSe2-1,ReS2-2}, transition metal trichalcogenides e.g. TiS$_3$ \cite{TiS3-1,TiS3-2}, puckered structure of PdSe$_2$ \cite{PdSe2-1,PdSe2-2}, group IV-V compounds such as GeP \cite{GeP}, GeAs \cite{GeAs}, newly discovered penta-PdPSe \cite{PdPSe} etc. Compared to other materials, this family especially presents unique optical, electrical and thermal properties such as, tunable band gap, anisotropic in-plane optical conductivity, anisotropic light absorption and high mobility, which open up comprehensive performances as polarization sensitive photodetectors \cite{app-1,app-2}, linearly polarized pulse generators \cite{app-3}, polarization sensors \cite{app-4}, digital inverters \cite{app-5}, artificial synaptic devices \cite{app-6}, and so on.
+Directional charge transport in low-symmetry materials originates from intrinsic anisotropic mobility (\(\mu_x \neq \mu_y\), with \(\mu_x\) and \(\mu_y\) representing carrier mobility along principal in-plane axes), resulting in orientation-dependent current flow \cite{tomanek}.
+In the heterostructure framework, rectification under polarized excitation enables intrinsic diode behavior for high-frequency applications \cite{zhang}.
+Recently, Low-symmetry layered materials with their intrinsic in-plane anisotropy have attracted significant attention for excellent multifunctional capabilities in next-generation electronic and optoelectronic device physics \cite{review-1,review-2,review-3}.
+The family of in-plane anisotropic 2D materials constitutes black phosphorous \cite{BP}, distorted phase of transition metal dichalcogenides like 1T$^{’}$ WTe$_2$ \cite{WTe2-1}, ReS$_2$ \cite{ReS2-1}, ReSe$_2$ \cite{ReSe2-1}, transition metal trichalcogenides e.g. TiS$_3$ \cite{TiS3-1}, puckered structure of PdSe$_2$ \cite{PdSe2-1}, group IV-V compounds such as GeP \cite{GeP}, GeAs \cite{GeAs}, newly discovered penta-PdPSe \cite{PdPSe} etc. Compared to other materials, this family especially presents unique optical, electrical and thermal properties such as, tunable band gap, anisotropic in-plane optical conductivity, anisotropic light absorption and high mobility, which open up comprehensive performances as polarization sensitive photodetectors \cite{app-1,app-2}, linearly polarized pulse generators \cite{app-3}, polarization sensors \cite{app-4}, digital inverters \cite{app-5}, artificial synaptic devices \cite{app-6}, and so on.
 In spite of so many excellent features, most of them suffer from air-instability and low ON/OFF ratio restricting their applications in future electronics \cite{BP-air}.
-Combining a group IV element (Ge or Si) with group V-VI elements (P, As, S and Se) have been revived with recent advancement incorporating high air-stability, strong in-plane anisotropy, high mobility and excellent device performance \cite{GeP,GeS,GeSe,GeAs}.
-In particular, these materials are easy to synthesize and highly desirable in the field of solar cell and photodetector because of their novel functionalities.
+Combining a group IV element (Ge or Sn) with group V-VI elements (P, As, S and Se) have been revived with recent advancement incorporating high air-stability, strong in-plane anisotropy, high mobility and excellent device performance \cite{GeP,GeAs,GeS,GeSe}.
+In particular materials such as SnSe \cite{ACSAMI_2019}, SnS \cite{Nanoscale_2022}, SnS$_{1-x}$Se$_x$ \cite{ACSNano_2020_SnSSe,Nanoscale_2021_SnSSe,ACS_AMI_2024}, and GeS$_{1-x}$Se$_x$ \cite{AdvMater_2024_GeSSe} have demonstrated their remarkable potential in electronic and optoelectronic devices, further establishing this material family as highly desirable for solar cells and photodetectors.